When I move with what I feel,

 Marcela Widrig, founder of Fierce Embodiment, teaches men and women to release old beliefs, hurts, fears and the restrictive way they are held in their bodies today.
 She trained extensively with the Grinberg Method® for over 18 years, after getting her hands-on start in therapeutic massage and shiatsu.

 To be able to teach a wider audience and give her clients tools to deepen their learning, she continued her development with the Grinberg Method’s Stopping Movement training, Body-mind Centering®, Embodied Flow™ yoga and Motion Theatre®.
 This combination of somatic bodywork, movement training, breath and expressive arts has given her a rich variety of body-centered tools to guide clients through trauma and emotional challenges, such as fear, shame, humiliation and anger.
-Marcela currently teaches workshops in the U.S., Australia, New Zealand, Bali, Sweden, Denmark, Germany, Ireland, Italy and United Kingdom.
+Prior to March 2020, Marcela was teaching workshops in the U.S., Australia, New Zealand, Bali, Sweden, Denmark, Germany, Ireland, Italy and United Kingdom.
 Currently she offers online programs and private sessions.

 How my journey began

 My journey into bodywork started when I was 30 years old and living in Barcelona.
 A friend of mine had just started her training with the Grinberg Method and was looking for willing bodies to practice on, and I said yes.
 I had no idea what I was getting myself into, but would show up on her doorstep, an exhausted mess, every Friday night.
 I could never have imagined that soon my life would look very, very different.